Message from the County Administrator

-The Crater Health District will facilitate testing for the coronavirus from 6-7:30 p.m.
-Thursday, July 16 at the Carson Volunteer Fire Station.
+The Crater Health District will facilitate testing for the coronavirus from 9 – 10:30 a.m.
+Saturday, August 22 at Pleasant Grove Baptist Church, located on Route 156.
 Tests will be issued to people experiencing symptoms related to the coronavirus.
 Drive-up testing is preferred, but people will receive tests if they walk to the location.
-To make an appointment to be tested, contact CHD at 804-863-1652, Monday through Friday 9:30 a.m. to 5 p.m.
+To make an appointment to be tested, contact CHD at 804-863-1652, Option #1, Monday through Friday 9:30 a.m. to 5 p.m.

 Prince George parks and playgrounds will continue to be open.
 The fitness center at the Community Center on Old Stage Road will be open via appointment.
 The fitness center at the Central Wellness Center will remain closed indefinitely.

-The Boardroom shall be open to the public for all meetings.
+The Boardroom shall be open to the public for all meetings with restricted seating.
 Social distancing is encouraged.
 The audio in the hallway will remain on for people outside the boardroom.
 Media will be allowed in the boardroom.

 Meetings will also have a Zoom link established for citizens to watch and participate.
 That link will be shared a few days before each meeting on the County website and social media because it changes for each meeting.

 A Worksession at 6 p.m. in the Boardroom will precede the August 11 BOS meeting.
 The topics include: (1) Ordinance regarding possession of hens on property; (2) Security Camera System around the County Complex; and (3) Establishment of a new voting location in District 2.